 Uncanny Magazine has featured several of my poems online, including:

-- One about a ceiling hanger yokai and another called a Buruburu…
+- A poem about a ceiling hanger yokai in Jan/Feb 2020 and another poem for a yokai called a Buruburu…in July/August 2019.

 Terrain.org included me in their online Letters to America.
 (2017)